MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-concept.md

 ms.prod: wpa
 ---

-# Meeting exclusion rules: Concepts
+# Meeting exclusion rules: Tools and concepts

 This article describes screen elements and concepts whose understanding can help you create and use meeting exclusion rules.
 Those tasks are described in the step-by-step walkthroughs in [Exclude meetings from analysis](meeting-exclusion-rules.md).

-## Interactive tools for creating meeting exclusions
+## Progress summaries

 At each step in the exclusion-creation flow, you see a page such as the following: